Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 - The Tigers have the 18th-ranked team ERA across all league pitching staffs (4.34).

-- In his most recent outing on Friday against the Oakland Athletics, the left-hander tossed seven scoreless innings while surrendering two hits.
+- In his last time out on Friday against the Oakland Athletics, the lefty went seven scoreless innings while surrendering two hits.

-- The 26-year-old has put up an ERA of 2.95, with 11.1 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .201 batting average against him.
+- In 14 games this season, the 26-year-old has a 2.95 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .201 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.